apache/spark/docs/mllib-linear-methods.md

 We also support alternative L1 regularization.
 In this case, the problem becomes a [linear program](http://en.wikipedia.org/wiki/Linear_programming).

-The linear SVMs algorithm outputs an SVMs model.
+The linear SVMs algorithm outputs an SVM model.
 Given a new data point, denoted by $\x$, the model makes predictions based on the value of $\wv^T \x$.
 By the default, if $\wv^T \x \geq 0$ then the outcome is positive, and negative otherwise.

 ### Logistic regression